aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 8. AI/ML is a wide domain—how can I concentrate on a specific area like LLM or another specialization?
 9. What’s a clear roadmap to become an AI/ML Engineer?
 10. I want a roadmap for AI and Python, along with a complete discussion on how beginners should get started.
-11. Is DSA required for AI/ML
+11. Is DSA required for AI/ML?
-12. How to use the statistics knowledge on ML
+12. How to use the statistics knowledge on ML?

 ---